 Potentially the most popular summer whitewater gear, sun hoodies allow you to stay cool when in the beating hot sun with their breathable material and superior body coverage.
 It is rare to see a Grand Canyon rafting guide not wearing one during the heat of the summer.
 Shirts typically have a thumb hole to help pull the sleeves over your hands.
 The hood covers much of what the buff covers when pulled over a baseball cap under a wide brim hat or a helmet.

 The biggest problem is most sun hoodies are made with synthetics and get smelly quickly.
 Free Fly makes one out of bamboo that doesn’t stink as much but it is also not as durable.
 Watch out for sun hoodies that advertise 50+ UPF due to an applied coating (Columbia does this).
 In the river environment coatings don’t last long.
-Here is a cheap men’s sun hoodie and women’s hoodie options on amazon.
+Here are a cheap men’s sun hoodie and women’s hoodie options on amazon.
+If you want a hood that can fit over a helmet check out this large hooded sun shirt.
+We have a separate detailed article about sun hoodies.

 If you are paddling or just hanging out on a raft it is nice to have something to protect your hands from the sun.
 A light weight pair of 50+ UPF gloves will do the trick.
 The palms on the gloves get beat up pretty quick but the backs of your hands will still be well protected.